riordan/my-hydrogen/README.md

 To shut down, after the session's over, you can just destroy the kernel by switching to this folder and running `$ docker-compose down` or stop it by `$ docker-compose stop`.

 # Background
-This is just a Dockerfile for use with [Hydrogen's Remote Kernels](https://nteract.gitbooks.io/hydrogen/docs/Usage/RemoteKernelConnection.html) featue.
+This is just a Dockerfile for use with [Hydrogen's Remote Kernels](https://nteract.gitbooks.io/hydrogen/docs/Usage/RemoteKernelConnection.html) feature.